MiaTothova/story-vault/README.md

 5. On top of the page I clicked on the 'Deploy' section, and I selected Github as my deployment method.
 6. Then I selected 'Connect to Github, and searched for my repository name and clicked on 'Connect' to link my Heroku app to my Github repository code.
 7. Scrolling down I have selected 'Enable Automatic Deploys' and after this I selected 'Deploy Branch' to deploy my project.
 I had to wait for it to build.
-8. After it has succesfully deployed a 'view' button appeared which took me to my deployed app.
+8. After it has successfully deployed a 'view' button appeared which took me to my deployed app.

 ## Credits
-* With this project everything seemed pretty straight forward.
+* With this project everything seemed pretty straightforward.
 * I have used youtube and google search to look up inspirations on how to aproach a Madlib game.
-I have not copied or reused anyone elses code in this project.
+I have not copied or reused anyone else's code in this project.
 * I have watched the following videos for inspiration:
    1. [Mad Libs Game](https://www.youtube.com/watch?v=u7g9mRzQLYE&t=2s)
    2. [Build a Mad Libs Generator](https://www.youtube.com/watch?v=vFNZvZSOqlY&t=2s)
 * [This site was used to get my templates for my stories](https://www.glowwordbooks.com/blog/category/kids-online-mad-libs/)
 * [This website was used to get ASCII code for my images](https://www.asciiart.eu/)
-* My Mentor Guido Cecilio Garcia Bernal was extremely helpful in breaking all the steps down for me and answering any questions I had Especialy in regards to the dictionary.
+* My Mentor Guido Cecilio Garcia Bernal was extremely helpful in breaking all the steps down for me and answering any questions I had Especially in regards to the dictionary.
 * Kasia Bogucka our Cohort Facilitator was very hepful in answering questions and providing us with information from Code Institute.